DanAncona/django-mini-lean/readme.md

 Future Plans
 ------------

-What it needs:

-tidy everything up

-*** launch ***

-[ ] Move tests out of the view and into a model
+Move tests out of the view and into a model

-[ ] Possibly, to be packaged up as a module
+Could possibly be packaged up as either a module, or as template processor.

-[ ] A nicer reporting page, showing the variants visually, would be lovely.
+A nicer reporting page, showing the variants visually, would be lovely.
 I'd also like to get into including statistical significance analysis.

-[ ] Funnel analysis isn't hard to add, in fact the deployed version of this did that to track logins created from the different variants.
+Funnel analysis isn't hard to add.
+The deployed version of this did that to track logins created from the different variants.
 To implement this, just create another method like fbshare in the view and add the counter to the Experiment.
 Or you could add a funnel code to that method.

 To Run Django Mini Lean Yourself